awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-iam-instance-profile.md

            }
    ```

-   For information about using a KMS key to encrypt session data, see [Enable KMS key encryption of session data \(console\)](session-preferences-enable-encryption.md)\.
+   For information about using a KMS key to encrypt session data, see [Turn on KMS key encryption of session data \(console\)](session-preferences-enable-encryption.md)\.

 1. Choose **Review policy**\.